 What first strikes the viewer of Pissarro’s Boulevard Montmartre series is the variety among the different views.

 In creating the series, Pissarro chose a highly systematic method of capturing the street scene in different conditions.
-This means that the boulevard itself is the same in every single painting but the weather, the trees and the activity of the people changes with every painting.
+This means that the part of the Boulevard captured in each painting is the same, but the weather, the trees and the activity of the people changes every time.

-What results from this artistic device is a beautiful series of works that sees the Boulevard bustling with activity in some works and at other times subdued in the rain or the cold.
+What results from this artistic device is a beautiful series of works that see the Boulevard bustling with activity in some works and at other times subdued in the rain or the cold.

 As can be seen below, there is a view of the street during a festival and another set at night, with lamps lighting the street.

 Pissarro approached the subject of his series with great care, explaining to his son Lucien: